 - Functional Skills Assessment

 The functional, sensory and regulatory needs of learners are reviewed throughout the academic year and support plans & interventions are implemented where required.

 Our Occupational Therapist is also a Sensory Integration Practitioner, a member of the British Association of Occupational Therapists (BAOT), and is registered with the Health and Care Professions Council.

 Communication is relevant to all aspects of the school day, our highly specialist Speech and Language Therapist collaborates with school staff to ensure that communication skills are embedded in the classroom within all subjects areas across the curriculum.
 In addition to this, effective communication strategies are in place for learners at unstructured times e.g. lunchtime and playtime.
 This universal approach to the development of communication skills benefits all learners.

 Universal Level which covers staff training and on-going support for staff and learners.

 Targeted Level which covers setting of targets for learners, assessment and observation, support for class team; staff training in specific techniques.

-When more Specialist SaLT intervention is felt to be appropriate, referrals are made to Bridgewater SaLT Team.
-For example, when a Learner may need additional and augmentative communication device or when support is requested through the annual review process at home.
+When more Specialist SaLT or OT intervention is felt to be appropriate, referrals are made to Wigan, Wrightington & Leigh Trust.
+For example, when a learner may need an additional and augmentative communication device or when support is requested through the annual review process at home.

-The communication needs of all learners are assessed and reviewed regularly by the Communication Team throughout the academic year and support plans with communication targets are written and reviewed in collaboration with teaching and support staff.
-These targets are incorporated into a learner’s Learner Profile and EHCP.
+The communication and sensory needs of all learners are assessed and reviewed regularly by the Therapy Team throughout the academic year.